FLIK Hospitality Group’s Entrepreneurial Council Scholarship

 FLIK Hospitality Group is a leading corporate hospitality provider dedicated to great food and great service, which are made possible by great people.

-FLIK is committed to the development of their associates and has founded an Entrepreneurial Council – an advisory group guiding FLIK in efforts to overcome structural biases in the hospitality industry – to advance FLIK’s industry leadership by embracing racial equity as a business imperative and by investing in the career cycle of Black employees – from hire to retirement.
+FLIK is committed to the development of their associates and has founded an Entrepreneurial Council – an advisory group guiding FLIK in efforts to overcome structural biases in the hospitality industry – to advance FLIK’s industry leadership by embracing racial equity as a business imperative and by investing in the career cycle of Black and Brown employees – from hire to retirement.

-This scholarship aims to help close opportunity gaps by supporting black and brown workers and leaders and removing economic barriers that prevent today’s students from becoming tomorrow’s leaders.
+This scholarship aims to help close opportunity gaps by supporting Black and Brown workers and leaders and removing economic barriers that prevent today’s students from becoming tomorrow’s leaders.

-Any black or brown high school senior, undergraduate, or trade school student with at least a 2.7 GPA who is interested in culinary arts, hospitality, marketing, finance, nutrition, or health and wellness may apply for this scholarship.
+Any Black or Brown high school senior, undergraduate, or trade school student with at least a 2.7 GPA who is interested in culinary arts, hospitality, marketing, finance, nutrition, or health and wellness may apply for this scholarship.

 To apply, tell us how you’ll create a positive environmental impact on your communities in the next five years.